Crews Extinguish Fire at Vacant North Hills Home

-Crews responded to a burning home in the North Hills community of San Fernando Valley on Thursday evening.
+Crews responded to a burning vacant home in the North Hills neighborhood of the San Fernando Valley on Thursday evening.

 The Los Angeles Fire Department said the blaze at the two-story, craftsman style house on 9433 N. Sepulveda Blvd. was reported around 8:51 p.m.